opendevsecops/lobby/README.md

 # OpenDevSecOps

-OpenDevSecOps is a non-profit on a mission to deliver highly-resilient, readily-available and free security solutions to organisations large and small.
+OpenDevSecOps is on a mission to deliver highly-resilient, readily-available and free security solutions to organisations large and small.

 ## Getting Started